Skip to main content

 Patterns

 Assembly cell: Sources → Buffers → Combiner inside a Station → Sink.
-Each Source feeds a different component type; the Combiner assembles them into a product; the Station models the physical workspace constraint.
-Station capacity limits how many input components can be in the cell at once.
+Each Source feeds a different component type; the Combiner Static mode declares {tube: 1, tray: 1, label: 1}; the Station models the physical workspace constraint.
 Kit packaging: Process (pick components) → Combiner (batch into kit) → Process (seal/label) → Sink.
 The Combiner produces the kit entity; downstream processes operate on kits.
 Disassembly for rework: Router (send rework candidates here) → Separator (split the kit back into components) → individual component buffers.
-Each output inherits relevant attributes from the input (rework_reason, original_kit_id).
+Each output’s attributes are assigned explicitly (rework_reason, original_kit_id).
 Paint line: Source (raw parts) → Process (paint) → Transformer (raw_part → painted_part) → Process (inspect) → Router (route by qc_passed).
 The type change after paint lets downstream processes specialize on painted_part.

 Tips